erikabalarezo/web-app/README.md

 1. Make sure the app works using Open Data.
-2. Add more functionality by adding other data, in this case Event Brite.
+2. Add more functionality by adding other data, in this case Eventbrite.
 3. Add Google Map functionality.